fokot/scala-adventures/docs/type-classes.md

 ```

 ## ops pattern
-* make type class look like methods on object
+* implicit conversion to make type class look like methods on object
+* usually implicit conversions are in **syntax** package e.g. `import cats.syntax.all._`
 ```scala
 object Json {
     implicit class Ops[A : Json](a: A) {